-Prosecutors seek 12-year prison term for ex-athletic trainer
+Prosecutors seek 15-year prison term for ex-athletic trainer

 HELENA, Mont.
-(AP) - Federal prosecutors are asking a Montana judge to sentence a former athletic trainer accused of sexually abusing Miles City high school children to 12 years in prison, followed by three years of supervised release.
+(AP) - Federal prosecutors compared a 79-year-old ex-high school athletic trainer in Montana to another high-profile pedophile defendant, Larry Nassar, in seeking the maximum penalty after he admitted sexually abusing high school boys for decades.

-The U.S. attorney’s office is seeking the maximum sentence for 79-year-old James Jensen instead of the federal sentencing guidelines’ range of up to eight years.
+The U.S. attorney’s office is asking a judge to sentence James Jensen to 15 years in prison, followed by three years of supervised release, more than the federal sentencing guidelines’ range of up to eight years.

-Assistant U.S. Attorney Zeno Baucus says in court documents the penalty is justified.
-He compared Jensen to other high-profile pedophile defendants, such as ex-USA Gymnastics’ Larry Nassar and former Indian Health Service’s pediatrician Stanley Patrick Weber.

-Jensen pleaded guilty in March to coercion and enticement.
-Prosecutors say he told the boys the sexual activity was part of a program to boost their athletic performance.
+U.S District Judge Dana Christensen has scheduled a sentencing hearing for next Tuesday in Billings.

 Jensen’s public defender, Steven Babcock, did not immediately return a call for comment Wednesday.
+Babcock asked Christensen to give him until Friday to file a response to prosecutors’ sentencing memo submitted last week, and wrote that he planned to visit Jensen in prison on Wednesday.

+Prosecutors said Jensen sexually abused high school boys throughout his nearly 30-year career and told the student athletes it was part of a massage program to boost their performance.

+Jensen pleaded guilty in March to a charge of coercion and enticement.
+The time limit for charging him with sexual abuse had expired.

 Sign up for Daily Newsletters

-Note: This story has been updated to correct that prosecutors are asking for a 15-year prison sentence.